Toxicity Begets Toxicity: Unraveling Conversational Chains in Political Podcasts: Analysis of toxic conversation chains

 We now study the basic textual properties of the diarized text corresponding to the anchor segments and compare them with the other segments in a chain.
-For all our textual analysis, we use the \texttt{PyNLPl}\footnote{\url{https://pypi.org/project/PyNLPl/}} library.\\ \textbf{(i) Token count}: We calculate the total number of tokens in the diarized text for each segment in a conversation chain.
-To break the words into tokens, we use the \textit{word\_tokenize} from NLTK library.
-Figure~\ref{fig:textual_statistics} shows that the mean token count is the largest for the anchor segment which naturally follows from the earlier observation that these segments have the longest mean duration.\\ \textbf{(ii) Type token ratio (TTR)}: This metric is used to evaluate the diversity of vocabulary in a text.
-It is given by the formula: $\frac{\textrm{\#types}} {\textrm{\#tokens}}$, where $types$ are unique $tokens$.
-Higher values indicate greater lexical diversity which means that the text has less redundancy.
-Lower values suggest repetitive textual content.
-Figure~\ref{fig:textual_statistics} shows that the mean TTR for anchor segment is lower than all other segments in the chain indicating that there is more repetition (possibly of the same hateful remark) in the anchor segment.\\ \textbf{(iii) Token entropy}: Using the unigram probability values of the tokens we compute the entropy of the diarized text.
-Figure~\ref{fig:textual_statistics} shows that the anchor segment has a higher average entropy compared to the other segments indicating that the text in the anchor segment is more random and less well-formed.\\ \textbf{(iv) Perplexity}: Perplexity measures the prediction ability of a language model.
-Formally, if a language model has a perplexity $P$, then it means that the model is as uncertain as if it is selecting $P$ equally likely choices which is mathematically represented as: $P = Pr(w_1, w_2,..., w_n)^{-1}$ where $w_1, w_2,..., w_n$ are a sequence of tokens and $Pr$ is the language model.
-For our use case, $Pr$ is the unigram model where the unigram probabilites are obtained from the diarized text.
+For all our textual analysis, we use the \texttt{PyNLPl}\footnote{\url{https://pypi.org/project/PyNLPl/}} library.
+In this section and Figure~\ref{fig:textual_statistics} we plot the results of right-leaning channels; similar analysis for left-leaning is presented in the Appendix.\\ \textbf{(i) Time coverage}: The duration of each segment in a conversation chain is the difference between the \texttt{start} and the \texttt{end} time obtained during diarization process.
+We calculate the mean of the segment's duration across all the chains and plot them in Figure~\ref{fig:textual_statistics}.
+Error bars indicate 95\% confidence intervals.
+Interestingly, the anchor segment has the highest mean implying that speakers tend to speak for longer duration when their speech is most toxic.
+Further, the rise in the mean duration is not sudden and neither is the fall.
+While the ascend starts from \texttt{Segment -1} itself, the decay is more gradual and flattens after \texttt{Segment 3}.\\ \textbf{(ii) Conversation organization}: Using the uni-gram probability values of the tokens we compute the entropy of the diarized text.
+Figure~\ref{fig:textual_statistics} shows that the anchor segment has a higher average entropy compared to the other segments indicating that the text in the anchor segment is more random and less well-formed.
+Further, we also calculate the perplexity of the diarized text assuming uni-gram probabilities.
 Figure~\ref{fig:textual_statistics} shows that the mean perplexity is the highest for the anchor segment indicating that the conversation is least organized/coherent in this segment.